Central Point Chess

 - Castling does not exist.

-- Pawns may only promote to Knight, Rook, Bishop (Dragon King), or Aanca.
+- Pawns may only promote to Knight, Rook, Bishop (Dragon Horse), or Aanca.

 As you can see, the Bishops, Aancas, and Rooks could easily support the d4 square from their initial positions with a few opening pawn moves.
 Knights can easily develop in one move to control the d4 square.